She was salutatorian, he a star athlete. But a tragic DUI crash left two families devastated.

 Beard explained how he had been drinking alcohol and speeding when he ran the stop sign.
 He said he tried to stop.

-But he wasn’t the only one to speak on his behalf before Special Judge Steve Simpson — also a former director of the Mississippi Department of Public Safety.
+But he wasn’t the only one to speak on his behalf.
 Three prominent members of the community stood up, offered their sympathies to the Norris family and pleaded for leniency for the athlete and native son of Leakesville, the county seat.

 One was a uniformed Mississippi state trooper, then serving as assistant commander for Troop J, and a former Hattiesburg police DUI officer once lauded for making 300 DUI arrests in one year.